 Chapter 7: More Questions Than Answers

 Marcus watched the animal control truck to pull off, with Travis drugged and unconscious in the back, chuckling to himself.
 Let’s see the sonofabitch get out of that one.
 Marcus stepped back into Travis’ house and closed the door.
 Now, he could take his time looking around.
 Travis didn’t strike him as being particularly imaginative or creative.
 So, Marcus headed for the bedroom and checked underneath the bed.
-He found a velvet-lined drawer of stiletto knives.
+He found a velvet-lined drawer filled with stiletto knives.
 That was interesting.

 He was far too impulsive and amateurish to have been recruited by the secret service.
 Travis must be working for someone who wanted information.
 Did he intend to use that stuff on Cat?
-Once they got what the wanted, what would happen to her?
+Once they got what they wanted, what would happen to her?
 Luca Moretti was the only person in town, whom Marcus knew used Amytal Sodium on people.
-If was the one who had set Travis on Cat’s trail, then anyone who interfered would be in danger as well.
+If he was the one who had set Travis on Cat’s trail, then anyone who interfered would be in danger as well.
 Marcus felt as though the rug had been pulled out from under him.
 If Travis mentioned him to Moretti, was there a target on his back now too?

 Marcus realized that he needed to finish searching the house and vacate the premises quickly.
 There was no telling how long it had been, since Travis had checked in with his boss.
-Moretti was the kind of man who kept tab on his minions.
-For all Marcus knew, one of Moretti’s thugs might be outside watching the house lying in wait to punish Travis for his impertinence.
+Moretti was the kind of man who kept tabs on his minions.
+For all Marcus knew, one of Moretti’s thugs might be outside watching the house and lying in wait to punish Travis for his impertinence.
 With Travis being incommunicado, the first place they would most likely check was his house.
 Marcus rushed through the rest of his search and let himself out via the back door.
 Better to take a roundabout route to his car, then to get caught walking through Travis’ front door.